brettwooldridge/HikariCP/README.md

 before timing out.  *Default: 10*

 :arrow_right:``metricRegistry``<br/>
-This property is only available via programmatic configuration.
+This property is only available via programmatic configuration or IoC container.
 This property allows you to specify an instance of a *Codahale/Dropwizard* ``MetricRegistry`` to be used by the pool to record various metrics.
 See the [Metrics](https://github.com/brettwooldridge/HikariCP/wiki/Codahale-Metrics) wiki page for details. *Default: none*

 :abc:``username``<br/>